Strong Secrecy from Channel Resolvability: Applications

 \subsection{Secret-Key Agreement from General Sources.}

-As a last application, we exploit the result of Corollary~\ref{cor:wtc} to analyze the fundamental limits of secret-key generation for a general source model.
-Specifically, we consider a \emph{discrete} source $ \left(\calX,\calY,\calZ,\left\{p_{\rvX^n\rvY^n\rvZ^n}\right\}_{n\geq 1}\right)$ with three components taking values in {discrete} alphabets.
-As illustrated in Figure~\ref{fig:ska}, Alice and Bob attempt to distill a secret-key from their correlated observations $\rvX^n$ and $\rvY^n$, respectively, by exchanging messages over a public authenticated channel with unlimited capacity.
+As a last application, we exploit a connection between secret-key agreement and wiretap coding to analyze the fundamental limits of secret-key agreement for a general source model.
+Specifically, we consider a \emph{discrete} source $\left(\smash{\calX,\calY,\calZ,\left\{p_{{\mathbf{X}}{\mathbf{Y}}{\mathbf{Z}}}\right\}_{n\geq 1}}\right)$ with three components taking values in {discrete} alphabets.
+As illustrated in Figure~\ref{fig:ska}, Alice and Bob attempt to distill a secret key from their correlated observations ${\mathbf{X}}$ and ${\mathbf{Y}}$, respectively, and a message transmitted by Alice over public authenticated channel with unlimited capacity.
+The key should remain secret from an eavesdropper who observes $\mathbf{Z}$ and the public message.